-This workshop aims at bringing together computer vision researchers interested in the domain adaptation and knowledge transfer techniques, which are receiving increasing attention in computer vision research.
+This workshop aims at bringing together computer vision and multimedia researchers interested in domain adaptation and knowledge transfer techniques, which are receiving increasing attention in computer vision and multimedia research.

 During the first decade of the XXI century, progress in machine learning has had an enormous impact in computer vision.
 The ability to learn models from data has been a fundamental paradigm in image classification, object detection, semantic segmentation or tracking.